robmcmullen/omnivore/README.rst

 Python library for hierarchical filesystem parsing on Atari 8-bit and Apple ][ disk images.
-The successor to `atrcopy <https://pypi.org/atrcopy>`_, this is under heavy development and is not stable.
+The successor to `atrcopy <https://pypi.org/atrcopy>`_, this is under heavy development and is still in a beta state.
+It is the basis for disk image support in `Omnivore 2 <https://github.com/robmcmullen/omnivore>`_.

 Pronounced "uh-trip", the name is a happy coincidence that a dictionary word exists that is the quasi-portmanteau of "ATR" (the Atari 8 bit disk image